Key takeaways

 Outdoor key lock boxes are usually made of sturdy materials, like steel and zinc alloys.
 This makes them slightly more tamper-proof.

-However, as the name suggests, outdoor key lock boxes are stored outside.
+However, as the name suggests, outdoor key-safe lock boxes are stored outside.
 As a result, they’re vulnerable to being tampered with since they’re easily accessible to passersby.

 How do I choose a key lock box?